smlsharp/SMLDoc/Readme.md

 ### Example

-An documentation example project is contained in `./example/SMLBasis`.
-This project provides Basis library documents of an old version of SML/NJ.
+To generate documentations, run the `example` target.

 ```
-$ make -f Makefile.mlton MLB_PATH_MAP=<path/to/mlb-path-map> example
+$ make -f Makefile.mlton example
 ```

-generates html documents to `example/SMLBasis/doc/api`.
+This target generates documentations of the Basis library into `./example/SMLBasis/doc/api`.

 ## License